 Register your travel as soon as possible, ideally 60 days in advance of planned travel.
-Registering your travel will will help OSU locate you and coordinate help in the event of an emergency.
+Registering your travel will help OSU locate you and coordinate help in the event of an emergency.

 Registered travelers are automatically enrolled in a travel insurance policy with a 24/7 health and safety service.

-OSU's International Travel Accident & Sickness Plan includes a $500,000 lifetime maximum per covered accident/sickness; evacuation due to security/political unrest, natural disaster, emergency medical situations; and trip interruption and cancellation benefits.
+Insurance: OSU's International Travel Accident & Sickness Plan includes a $500,000 lifetime maximum per covered accident/sickness; evacuation due to security/political unrest, natural disaster, emergency medical situations; and trip interruption and cancellation benefits.

-Registered travelers are also enrolled with International SOS (ISOS), a global network of doctors, security experts, and assistance coordinators who are available 24/7 to support you.
+ISOS: Registered travelers are also enrolled with International SOS (ISOS), a global network of doctors, security experts, and assistance coordinators who are available 24/7 to support you.